 You do not need to be specifically referred for acupuncture, it is your choice and can continue with other types of treatment (osteopathy, physiotherapy etc)

 Yes, Acupuncture is very safe.
 Some conditions are contraindicated to acupuncture, your practitioner will discuss these with you prior to treatment.
 Occasionally mild bruising may occur and you may feel drowsy after a treatment.

-It may seem like some of the questions are irrelevant, but in TCM Acupuncture the focus is on finding out why the problem is happening, so we can treat the cause and the person, not just the symptoms!
+It may seem like some of the questions are irrelevant but in TCM Acupuncture the focus is on finding out why the problem is happening, so we can treat the cause and the person, not just the symptoms!

-Acupuncture and/or other treatments (acupressure, moxibustion, cupping) will then be given once the procedures have been explained to you.
-For musculoskeletal problems my skills and experience as a massage therapist along with TCM Acupuncture allow me to treat effectively and efficiently to bring about the best possible result for you.
-Lifestyle advice will also be given to help assist your recovery and maintain your health in the future.
+For musculoskeletal problems my skills and experience as a massage therapist along with TCM Acupuncture are often combined to bring about the best possible result for you.

 The needles are very fine and so most of the time the patient will feel no pain.
 Sometimes a numbness, heavy feeling or briefly a strong dull ache is felt.
 Sensations experienced vary from point to point and patient.

 Southern Cross - Wellbeing One and Two policies with the additional Body Care Module and Health Essentials plans

 Education Benevolent Society which is owned by these Education Unions and only members of, or people employed by these organisations can access EBS benefits.

 NZEI – NZ Educational Institute PPTA – Post Primary Teachers Association

 TEU – The Tertiary Education Union (was ASTE & AUS) TIASA – Tertiary Institutes Allied Staff Association